ReTr0-MaKeR/ReTr0-MaKeR/README.md

 * 📶 LoRa Connectivity: Implementing long-range, low-power communication for IoT and automation projects.

 ## 🌱 I’m currently learning:
-I’m diving deep into machine learning and exploring its applications in signal processing and control systems.
+I’m diving deep into machine learning, VLSI, PID/Fuzzy logic based control systems.
 Additionally, I’m enhancing my knowledge of embedded systems programming and IoT architecture.

 ## 👯 I’m looking to collaborate on:
 I’m eager to team up on open-source hardware projects, particularly in the fields of robotics, IoT-based home automation, and renewable energy solutions.
 If you have an exciting idea, let’s bring it to life together!